Revelation verse by verse

 “Saying with a loud voice, 'Fear God and give glory to Him, for the hour of His judgment has come; and worship Him who made heaven and earth, the sea and springs of water.'”
 (NKJV)

-The essence of any gospel message is to "fear God and give glory to Him."
-While institutionalized churches have watered down the gospel message, true followers of Christ loudly and clearly declare God's message, unadulterated.
+A "loud voice” denotes a message heard and must be acted upon by all.
+Similarly, Christ's shouting with the voice of the archangel (1 Thess 4:16).
+The essence of the gospel message is to "fear God and give glory to Him."
+While institutionalized churches have watered down the gospel message, Christ's true followers loudly and powerfully declare God's unadulterated messages.

-The word judgment, krisis, means to separate, distinguish, or judge.
-It is not a physical torment, but rather a time when God, through Christ, is separating and distinguishing between believers and unbelievers.
+John marked his era time as "The last hour" (1 John 2:18).
+The entirety of the last age is called "The last hour."
+The word "judgment" is krisis, meaning to separate, distinguish, or judge.
+It does not refer to physical torment, but rather a time when God, through Christ, separates and distinguishes between believers and unbelievers.

 Revelation 14:8